-The Seamless Program operates on two campuses, Auburn and Auburn and Auburn University at Montgomery (AUM).
-Students take the majority of their classes at AUM, but travel to Auburn on Fridays for a class at Auburn.
+The Auburn Guarantee program operates on campus at Auburn University at Montgomery (AUM).
+Students take the majority of their classes at AUM, but travel to Auburn every other Friday for a class at Auburn.
 Transportation to Auburn will be provided for students.

-- Classes are offered throughout the day and night Monday - Thursday with one class in Auburn on Friday.
-Seamless students take classes with at least five other Seamless students, so you will always see a familiar face in class.
+- Classes are offered throughout the day and night Monday - Thursday with one class in Auburn every other Friday.
+Auburn Guarantee students take classes with other Auburn Guarantee students, so you will always see a familiar face in class.

 - Students are advised based on their targeted Auburn major.